wilsonwang881/Glovoice/Progress.md

 ### 2.7 Can send data from 5 flex sensors from Arduino via Bluetooth to client software

+### 2.14 Working on using TensorFlow for machine learning

+### 2.20 Models trained using machine learning now can identify several gestures with accuracy of 97%

+### 2.24 Ordered 3 more flex sensors

+### 2.26 Working on sewing sensors onto the gloves

+### 3.4 Added the gyroscope for machine learning

 ## 2017

 ### 10.15 Started working on the proposal